Annual progress reports

 Project Synopsis

-A four-year longitudinal study of patients with tick bite will be conducted in order to provide a scientifically valid, evidence-based understanding of the cause(s) of debilitating symptom complexes attributed to ticks (DSCATT).
-With current uncertainty about the aetiology of DSCATT, the proposal will encompass clinical, psychological and laboratory assessment of tick bite patients, and matched controls, to better define the illness and to determine if infectious organism(s) are contributing to the symptom complexes.
-Utilising advanced molecular testing, immune profiling and routine pathology together with clinical and psychometric testing at the time of tick bite, and at subsequent occasions up to 12 months, physical and psychological correlates, and laboratory markers associated with DSCATT will be identified.
-This study builds upon recognised research and is informed by a national team with expertise in medicine, psychology, epidemiology, microbiology, immunology and infectious disease and, crucially, Australia-wide access to samples.
-The team is therefore uniquely placed to analyse ticks, blood and skin biopsies from people bitten by ticks (n=900), and from controls (n=1,800) living in the same geographical locations.
+A four-year longitudinal study of patients with tick bite was conducted in order to provide a scientifically valid, evidence-based understanding of the cause(s) of debilitating symptom complexes attributed to ticks (DSCATT).
+With current uncertainty about the aetiology of DSCATT, the proposal encompassed clinical, psychological and laboratory assessment of tick bite patients, and matched controls, to better define the illness and to determine if infectious organism(s) are contributing to the symptom complexes.
+Utilising advanced molecular testing, immune profiling and routine pathology together with clinical and psychometric testing at the time of tick bite, and at subsequent occasions up to 12 months, physical and psychological correlates, and laboratory markers were evaluated.
+This study built upon recognised research and was conducted by a national team with expertise in medicine, psychology, epidemiology, microbiology, immunology and infectious disease and, crucially, Australia-wide access to samples.
+The team was therefore uniquely placed to analyse ticks, blood and skin biopsies from people bitten by ticks, and from controls living in the same geographical locations.

 Publications and other resources